Maritimes/Mar.setselect/README.md

 submitting an sf object to the parameter "avoid_sf", the function will ensure that no sets are generated within that footprint.

+### Outputs
+By default, this function will return an sf object of the results, as well as writing both an xls and a (GIS) gpkg file to the current working directory.
+These outputs can be omitted by changing either writexls or writegpkg to FALSE.

 ### Additional Details
 In cases where a particular strata is geographically small, but a large number of sets is desired, the function will try 100 times to fit the requested number of sets.
 The number of attempts can be